Palmstroemen/FreeDMS/FreeDMS Structure.md

 # FreeDMS Structure
 a first proposal for a structure.

-AnyFolder
+Any freeDMS-project directory:

-    _FeeDMS				(hidden?) contains dadministrative data for FreeDMS, DB_history, FreeDMS Version, SVN, ...
+    .FreeDMS				(hidden?) contains dadministrative data for FreeDMS, DB_history, FreeDMS Version, SVN, ...
     	Context.file	a file that might contain the path for various users _admin
         DB_stakeholder	Accessrights (roles, groups, also "world", "projectmembers", ...) maybe in _FreeDMS DB_contacts		Database of contacts - maybe in _FreeDMS
-    _inbox				everything that's not filed yet.
-    _info				general infos that are necessary for the project _communication
-  	    _drafts
     	_up 			communication to superproject
+  	    _down 		    general communication to all subprojects (for singular communications use folder _up in subproject) _to 			communication to other projects
+    _team               Everything concerning the team.
+Each team-member might have a folder inside.
+    _communication
   	    _intern 		communication within the project on the same level _extern 		communication with externals (Web, public affairs, ...)
-  	    _down 		    general communication to all subprojects (for singular communications use folder _up in subproject) _to 			communication to other projects
-    _finance
-  	    _drafts
+    _info				general infos that are necessary for the project _finance
   	    _offersIN		received offers
   	    _offersOUT		offers from the project to others _billsIN		purchases